 I have never consumed a cup of coffee

 Current city of residence: Richland

 How long have you lived in the Tri-Cities?
-About 15 years
+23 years

 How did you earn your first dollar?